AN INTERDISCIPLINARY AND INTERDEPARTMENTAL PROGRAM AT COLUMBIA

 Susan Rahyab

-At Columbia, Susan has served as a teaching assistant in the History and Classics departments for Roman and Egyptian history courses.
+At Columbia, Susan has served as an instructor and teaching assistant in the History and Classics departments for Greek, Roman, and Egyptian history and Ancient Greek language courses.

 For Susan’s publications and conference presentations, see her Academia.edu page.
 Email Susan Rahyab.